NFYB18001U Experimental Physics (EF)

-- Measurement strategies to minimize systematic and statistical uncertainties
+- Determine strategies to improve experimental results and minimize systematic and statistical uncertainties

 A student will

-- know and identify parts of an experiment: measurement set-up including detector, sample and possible control of sample environment
+- become intimately familiar with the parts of an experiment: measurement set-up, including detector, sample, and control of the environment

 - know and be able to choose between different methods for data collection